Learning by building

 In the current version of the app (above), I’ve been working on paring down the features.
 What are the minimum necessary options for the tool to be useful to someone trying to add a watermark to their photos?

-The app is still a work in progress.
+I've done a soft launch of the app under the name Tinymark.
+However, it's still a work in progress.
 The code can be cleaned up, the UI needs to be fine-tuned, and a little branding wouldn’t hurt.
 My next step, however, is going to be testing it with some real potential users.
-By doing user interviews, I think I’ll have the feedback I need to add a layer of polish and get this thing out into the world.
+By doing user interviews, I think I’ll have the feedback I need to add a layer of polish and get this thing out into the world. ∎